andr3wdown/FastAPI-example/readme.md

 Step 4: navigate to the App folder and run using the command: fastapi run main.py

-Step 5: wait for the data to be scraped and added to the database
+Step 5: wait for the data to be scraped and added to the database (NOTE: this can take quite long as the wiki we're scraping from has a 20s mandated delay in their robots.txt - avg runtime is ~35min the first time)

 After step 5 your the API is now up and running!